Treat Plugged Ducts With Sunflower Lecithin

 Soy & Sunflower Lecithin Side Effects

-Persons who are prone to depression should be monitored by a physician when taking high doses of Choline or Lecithin.
+Persons prone to depression should be monitored by a physician when taking high doses of lecithin or choline for clogged ducts.

-Most times, blocked ducts will resolve themselves within a few days, however, you are at a higher risk of developing mastitis when you develop clogged ducts.
-If you experience any flu-like symptoms, or if the area is red or warm, see your doctor as soon as possible.
-Other symptoms of mastitis discussed here.
+Most times, blocked ducts will resolve within a few days; however, you are at a higher risk of mastitis when you develop clogged ducts.
+If you experience any flu-like symptoms or if the area is red or warm, see your doctor as soon as possible.
+Other symptoms of mastitis are discussed here.

 - If you often get plugged ducts, it would be a good idea to talk to your doctor about taking lecithin supplements.
-Also, try to see a lactation consultant who can assess your specific situation and give advice as to how you could maybe prevent plugged ducts in the future.
+Also, try to see a lactation consultant who can assess your specific situation and advise how you could prevent plugged ducts in the future.

 - Always consult your doctor before taking any dietary supplements while breastfeeding.